 3 min read

 Passwords.
 The basis of cyber safety.
 From entertainment to e-commerce, all our activity online is secured through combinations of letters, numbers and special characters that we put together.
 Hopefully, at random but mostly in predictable sequences.
+Password vaults may be a viable solution.

 What started off with ‘alphabets and numbers, at least 6 characters long’, has become ‘alpha-numeric with special characters, at least 8 characters long’.
 Some apps/websites take it even further and force you to use a character only twice in a password.
 E.g. – AsianLaws! would be invalid, but AsianL@ws! would be allowed.
-Most banks even require you to change your password every 6 months.
-Password requirements are becoming increasingly more demanding, and rightly so.
+Most banks require you to change your password every 6 months.
+Security requirements are becoming increasingly more demanding, and rightly so.

-So, how do we remember so many password combinations and still use unique passwords for every app/website/device?
+So, how do we remember so many password combinations and still use unique ones for every app/website/device?
 Do we give in to “sign in through Google/Facebook” or do we take our security a little more seriously?

 Up until now, we’ve suggested using logic to remember your passwords.